Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 As one of the leading companies in its industry, Tiffany and Co. has numerous strengths that enable it to thrive in the marketplace.
 These strengths not only help it to protect the market share in existing markets but also help in penetrating new markets.

-• Wide Variety of Products: It deals in a wide range of products like for men and women, it deals in watches, perfumes, jewellery, lifestyle accessories, leather goods, tableware, wallpaper.
-It also focuses on new product lines and also introduces the existing product to a new segment, Tiffany and Co. earns good revenue by selling its products to China and the Asian market.
+• Wide Variety of Products: It deals in a wide range of products for men and women, it deals in watches, perfumes, jewellery, lifestyle accessories, leather goods, tableware, and wallpaper.
+It also focuses on new product lines and introduces the existing product to a new segment, Tiffany and Co. earns good revenue by selling its products to China and the Asian market.

 Weaknesses of Tiffany and Co.